jac0bbennett/DumbCoin/README.md

 * Zero fee
 * SqliteDB ledger allowing for easy data access by apps
 * 100% instamined
-* Probably insecure and/or bugs in code
+* Susceptible to double spending

 ## How to Use